National Labor Relations Board: Processing of charges

 Charges are filed by parties against unions or employers with the appropriate regional office.
 The regional office will investigate the complaint.
-If a violation is believed to exist, the region will take the case before an Administrative Law Judge who will conduct a hearing.
-The decision of the Administrative Law Judge may be reviewed by the five member board.
+If a violation is believed to exist, the region will take the case before an administrative law judge who will conduct a hearing.
+The decision of the administrative law judge may be reviewed by the five member board.
 Board decisions are reviewable by United States Courts of Appeals.
 The board's decisions are not self-executing: it must seek court enforcement in order to force a recalcitrant party to comply with its orders.
 (For greater detail on this process see the entry for unfair labor practice.)

 General counsel

 Lafe Solomon was named acting general counsel on June 21, 2010.
 His nomination was sent to the Senate on January 5, 2011.
 Solomon's authority came into question on August 13, 2013, when Judge Benjamin Settle for the United States District Court for the Western District of Washington denied a petition for injunctive relief, ruling that Solomon had not been properly appointed under the Federal Vacancies Reform Act of 1998 (FVRA).
 Although other district courts had enforced Solomon's requests, Settle's decision called into question all of Solomon's activity since June 21, 2010, focusing on subsections (a)(1) and (2) of the FVRA; some pundits claimed that Solomon's appointment was allowed under subsection (a)(3).
 President Obama withdrew Solomon's nomination.

 On July 31, 2013, President Obama nominated former NLRB nominee Richard Griffin as general counsel, calling Griffin "a kind of prosecutor at the board" who would fill "one of the most critical roles at the agency."
 The Senate approved Griffin's nomination on October 29, 2013, by a vote of 55 to 44.

-Peter B. Robb was nominated by President Donald J. Trump in September 2017 and was confirmed by the U.S. Senate on November 8, 2017.
+Peter B. Robb was nominated by President Donald Trump in September 2017 and was confirmed by the U.S. Senate on November 8, 2017.
 He was sworn in as general counsel of the National Labor Relations Board on November 17, 2017, for a four-year term.
 Immediately following President Joe Biden's inauguration on January 20, 2021, the White House sent a letter to Robb requesting his resignation.
 Just hours later, Robb refused.
 He was fired that evening.
 Unions had wished for Robb to be replaced so that previous agency procedure could be restored; supporters of the firing argued that it was legal, citing the recent Supreme Court decision in Seila Law LLC v.
 Consumer Financial Protection Bureau (2020).
 The general counsel had never been fired previously.

 On January 25, 2021, President Biden appointed Peter Sung Ohr, a veteran employee of the NLRB, to serve as acting general counsel.
 On February 17, 2021, Biden nominated Jennifer Abruzzo, a former acting general counsel of the NLRB, to serve as the new general counsel.
 Her nomination was confirmed by the Senate on July 21, 2021, in a 51–50 vote, with Vice President Kamala Harris breaking the tie in her favor.
 Her four-year team in office began on July 22, 2021.